Challenge level: 4 out of 5

 How you fund your challenge is entirely up to you.
 Some women will decide to pay their own tour costs so they can tell their donors that the donation they are making is going directly to support the work of the charities.
 Others will fundraise the full amount.

-Your registration fee of £149 per person is used to administer the challenge and secure your seats on the ferry and Eurostar.
+Your non-refundable registration fee of £149 per person is used to administer the challenge and secure your seats with the Eurostar and ferry.

 Your challenge costs of £875 (ie. 50% of the fundraising target) cover:

 In addition to paying your registration fee, you will need to budget for: